hlef/juliet/docs/basics-howto.md

 The set of required entries in the configuration file may vary depending on the theme you are using.
-You can find more informations about it in your theme directory, said under `themes/your_theme/README`.
+You can find more informations about it in your theme directory, under `themes/your_theme/README`.

-For instance, the *boots* theme requires the following configuration variables:

-    TODO

 ### Blog posts under *posts/*

+Juliet posts are divided in two parts.
+ * The *header*, containing YAML-formatted informations about the post
-Juliet supports Markdown articles in the original [Markdown syntax](https://daringfireball.net/projects/markdown/syntax).
+ * The post's *body*, in in the original [Markdown syntax](https://daringfireball.net/projects/markdown/syntax)

+For example:

+    ---
+    title: "Hello, world !"
+    date: 2016-04-06 16:07:35
+    ---

+    Hello, **world** !

+The set of required entries in post headers may vary depending on the theme you are using.
+You can find more informations about it in your theme directory, under `themes/your_theme/README`.

-Articles go in the `posts/` directory.
+Posts go in the `posts/` directory.

 ### Site pages under *pages/*

-Pages should also be written in Markdown.
-Pages go in the `pages/` directory.
+Pages follow the exact same template as posts and go in the `pages/` directory.

 ### Some words about themes

+Juliet themes are organized as following:

+    .
+    ├── data
+    │   ├── css
+    │   │   └── ...
+    │   ├── fonts
+    │   │   └── ...
+    │   └── js
+    │       └── ...
+    ├── includes
+    │   └── ... (ex: head.html, navbar.html, etc.)
+    ├── statics
+    │   ├── index.html
+    │   └── ...
+    └── templates
+        ├── pages.html
+        ├── posts.html
+        └── ...

 ## Building the website

 Build the website using the `juliet build` command.
 It will build the website in `build-area`.
-Alternatively, you may want to specify a destination using `--build-destination`.
+Alternatively, you may want to specify a destination using `--build-dst`.

+You can also specify the source directory via `--build-src`.